Queue-Fair/cloudflare/README.md

 ## AND FINALLY

 If you already have a Worker that you are already using, then you will need to merge it with the code in worker.js.
-You can do this in addEventListener instead of the supplied event.respondWith(), but if you do want Queue-Fair to protect a page, then addEventListener must call event.respondWith(handleRequest(event.request)) as shown.
-You can put the hook into your worker code in respond(), in the section commented Respond with page - for example, instead of the await fetch(req) that appears there (which gets a page from the CloudFlare cache or your origin servers), you can call your Worker code instead.
+If you want to run your Worker code instead of the Adapter, do it in addEventListener.
+This will mean the Adapter does not run when your Worker code is run, which is probably not what you want.
+If you want to run your Worker code as well as the Queue-Fair Adapter - which means the Adapter protects your pages and worker and is probably what you want - call it from the getFromCloudFlareCacheOrOrigin(request) function where indicated.

 Remember we are here to help you!
 The integration process shouldn't take you more than an hour - so if you are scratching your head, ask us.
 Many answers are contained in the Technical Guide too.
 We're always happy to help!